 Submit a Free Case Evaluation form to get started.

 It is important that you seek legal representation if you have been involved in a truck accident.
 Generally, injury victims recover more compensation with the services of a lawyer than those without one.

 Our legal team at Jay Trucks & Associates has decades of experience handling many different motor vehicle accident cases.
 Should you have a case and we represent you, our lawyers are prepared to review police reports, analyze medical records, interview witnesses, and consult with experts to recreate the accident scene.
 This includes collecting the following forms of evidence:

-- The truck driver’s logbook and driving records
+- Truck driver’s logbook and driving records

-- Vehicle maintenance and inspection records
+- Vehicle maintenance/inspection records

 - Records of possible violations of state and federal laws

 We also know how insurance companies operate following these kinds of accidents.
 An insurer’s goal is to pay out as little as possible for each claim to save themselves money.
 They are trained to elicit certain responses from you to get you to sound guilty, less truthful or contradictory.
 That is why hiring a lawyer could be beneficial.
 We can handle the insurance company on your behalf, and we have the resources to help pursue maximum compensation for you.